h-enk/henkverlinde.com/content/author/henk-verlinde.md

 title: "Henk Verlinde"
 image: "/images/author/henk-verlinde.webp"
 ---

-Chris Impey is a writer based in New York City.
-He's interested in all things tech, science, and photography related, and likes to yo-yo in his free time.
+Henk Verlinde is the founder and CEO of [Ventizo](https://ventizo.com/), a digital products company headquartered in the Netherlands.
+He's interested in digital business building, startups, and the Jamstack.

 Follow him [on Twitter](https://twitter.com/henkverlinde).